Working to secure steady infrastructure investment in North Carolina

-The NC Chamber and the business community have a history of leading on transportation issues.
-In 2015, we launched our NC Can’t Afford to Wait initiative, which helped secure more than $1 billion in transportation revenue for our state, including millions in recurring revenue – the first true long-term transportation funding reform measures in North Carolina since 1989.
-We continued that success last year with our NC Can’t Afford to Stop Coalition – the successor to that first initiative – which helped pass legislation that infused almost $300 million into DOT by way of the Highway Trust Fund and Build NC bonds.
+The NC Chamber has a history of leading on infrastructure issues.
+In 2015, we launched our NC Can’t Afford to Wait initiative, which helped secure more than $1 billion in transportation revenue for our state, including millions in recurring revenue – the first true long-term transportation funding reforms passed in North Carolina since 1989.
+We continued that success in 2019 and 2020 with our NC Can’t Afford to Stop Coalition which helped pass legislation that infused almost $300 million into DOT by way of the Highway Trust Fund and Build NC bonds.
 While we’ve made great progress since then, it isn’t enough.

 Surging costs from historic storms, revenue shortfalls, widespread project delays, and the COVID-19 pandemic have all contributed to our state’s transportation challenges.
 Even more alarming, however, are the objective studies showing that North Carolina depends far too heavily on the motor fuels tax to generate transportation revenue.